epfl-ada/ada-2023-project-goodgradeplease2023/README.md

 - Finding trends for each genre during the pandemic (english wikipedia)
 - Finding trends between the mobility dataset and each video game genre
 - Creating the story with the findings.

+Parler des board games, peut etre que les jeux ou on peut trouver les regles auront plus de vue que d'habitudes

+Causal analysis to be confident in saying that the interest for video games increased during the pandemic/lockdown and that the growth of the interest for the related wikipedia pages is not only due to the global growth of interest for wikipedia (Yichen's work).

+We will extend our analysis to more games and more languages, we will study different types of games (solo player, multiplayer, offline, online, campaign, battle royale...) and find the ones with the highest growth of interest.
+To do this we will create a dataframe that will link each game to different topics (similar to the topics_linked.csv that is part of the coronawiki dataset).
+By doing that, we will extend our analysis for more languages and study the different types of games.

+Create the website for the datastory...